finos/common-cloud-controls/docs/governance/working-groups/recommendations/policies-recommendations.md

 ## New Recommendations

-New recommendations can be suggested by anyone by raising a PR and sending it to the Community Structure [WG] using the mailing list <ccc-structure@lists.finos.org> for consideration and approval.
+* New recommendations can be suggested by anyone by raising a PR and sending it to the Community Structure [WG] using the mailing list <ccc-structure@lists.finos.org> for consideration.
+* Then the members of the Community Structure [WG] should discuss this issue in their [WG] meetings and approve the PR for it to become a recommendation.

 ## Upgrading a Recommendation to become a Policy